BabylonJS/Extensions/QueuedInterpolation/Blender/README.md

 **Combining &amp; Uglify**-  .JS module files can be combined together with others (there could be order issues though), while .babylon files cannot.
 The generated .JS modules are meant to be readable with lots of whitespace.
 When deploying, they can also be uglified.
 If your files become very large or your web server has limited bandwidth, the difference in load behavior may be pronounced, though.
 A combined &amp; uglified approach probably will result in a faster up and running scene than a .babylon, but appear less responsive.
 This does not apply to mobile apps, where download occurs during app install.

 **OO development &amp; source code management**-  A .babylon file must have Javascript which reads it, `BABYLON.SceneLoader`, and then takes the data and constructs `BABYLON.Mesh` objects.
 There is no dynamic code execution in Javascript, so no sub-classing of `BABYLON.Mesh` is possible with a .babylon.
 See Meshes under Features to see Tower of Babel's sub-classing capabilities.
 Also, generated source code files, especially .TS files, are much better for placing in repositories like, Git.

+###Skeleton animation###
+The traditional BJS animation system, requires that skeletal animation have every frame.
+The .babylon file has a "baked" animation for bone animations.
+While Tower of Babel only sends the key frames.
+It is expected that if you are exporting with Tower of Babel that you will be using the QueuedInterpolation animation extension.
+It generates any non-key frames, which is much more space efficient.

 ###Feature Differences###
 Currently, the 2 exporters are pretty close feature wise.
 Here are the features unique to Tower of Babel: